zaelani23/google-it-automation-with-python-cousera/README.md

 # coursera-python-capstone-projects
-This repository contains capstone projects of Google IT Automation with Python in Coursera
+This repository contains capstone projects for Google IT Automation with Python in Coursera